The case for teaching women to fish

 Nathalie Laidler-Kylander, Trickle Up's President

 Benjamin Segal joined Trickle Up as a board member in 2007.
-Benjamin is currently a graduate student at Adelphi University, seeking certification as a high school mathematics teacher.
-Prior to that, he spent 20+ years as a Portfolio Manager at Neuberger Berman LLC, a $300 billion investment management firm based in New York, managing over […]
+Benjamin is currently a Math Teacher at Mott Hall Bronx High School.
+Prior to that, he spent 20+ years as a Portfolio Manager at Neuberger Berman LLC, a $300 billion investment management firm based in New York, managing over $8 billion in non-US and […]

 Mariana B. Vanin joined Trickle Up in 2021 as Director of Communications.
 She was responsible for leading the organization’s global communications strategy and telling our story with impact.
 Before Trickle Up, Mariana worked at the Coalition Against Trafficking in Women, where she rose through the ranks to become Communications Director.
 She gained experience in global […]